A Review of Searches for Evidence of Tachyons: The KATRIN experiment

 In reporting its data KATRIN shows both the actual spectrum as well as the residuals (in standard deviations) to their best fit.
 Those residuals could reveal systematic departures from a single mass spectrum if they were large and not randomly distributed.
 In fact, the residuals in the KATRIN data from 2019 appear relatively random, but they also do give a strong hint of matching the predicted $3+3$ bumps, as I noted in a 2019 publication.~\citep{Ehrlich2019} The agreement with the data KATRIN published in 2022 from their second campaign fails to show those same hints.~\citep{Ehrlich2021} However, the alternate explanation of the data offered by the $3+3$ model still remains viable, particularly in light of the very large number (37) of free parameters KATRIN uses in their fit in ref.~\citep{Aker2022}

 That large number of free parameters occurs because KATRIN assumes different values of the signal, background, and endpoint energies for each of 12 detector rings, and a single common neutrino mass, yielding $12\times 3 + 1 = 37$ free parameters, unlike what was done in 2019.~\citep{Aker2019,Aker2022} The use of so many free parameters by KATRIN could mask any $O(0.5\%)$ departures from the single mass spectrum that would occur if the $3+3$ model were a valid description of the data.
-That possible masking could occur not because KATRIN actually uses 37 parameters to fit their spectrum.
-Rather, it could happen because departures from the single mass spectrum become less statistically significant when the spectral fits are done for separate rings rather than all rings at once.
-The KATRIN data analysis team has expressed their commitment to doing their own fit to the $3+3$ model at some point during the course of the experiment, hopefully with a reduced number of free parameters.~\citep{Parno2022}
+That possible masking could occur not because KATRIN uses 37 parameters to fit their spectrum, which would be nonsensical.
+Rather, departures from the single mass spectrum would become less statistically significant when the spectral fits are done for separate rings rather than all rings combined.
+The KATRIN data analysis team has expressed their commitment to doing their own fit to the $3+3$ model at some point during the course of the experiment, hopefully with a reduced number of free parameters.~\citep{Parno2022} Alternatively, if there is no evidence for the $3+3$ model masses, KATRIN might alternatively be able to check whether the largest masses implied by the $3+3+LCR$ model, i.e., $m^2=\pm\frac{1}{2} dm_{sbl}^2\sim \pm 0.5 eV^2$ are present in the data, and also whether there is any evidence for $m_{eff}^2=-0.11 eV^2.$